 This museum has a large collection of identified photos and we are slowing adding to this website.
 Check out our galleries.
 The main Gallery will include pictures from the 1800’s to the present time of people, buildings and structures, celebration and more.
 The School Gallery will have pictures from the first school in Shabbona (1895), class pictures from Lee, Rollo and Shabbona with identification if possible and finally the Portrait Gallery will be photos of people taken by professional photographers.
 Keep checking back as I add more.
 There are over 2000 pictures in our collection.
 You might even find yourself or an ancestor!

 Pick up the latest cookbook from the Shabbona Lee Rollo Historical Museum – now for $15.00.
 Other items available are postcards, ornaments, books related to local history and notecards .

-September 7, 2017, the museum hosted three groups of Indian Creek Elementary fourth grade students visited the museum in September.
-There were a total of forty-nine children, brought by their teachers, Ms. Pardridge, Mrs. Faivre and Mrs. Socha.
-As always, we had a lot of fun.
-The schoolchildren are sent on a museum scavenger hunt to find all of the articles on a list provided to them.
-Then we search through yearbooks, wedding write-ups and pictures on the wall to find parents, grandparents and teachers, then send them back to school with copies.
-The pupils always get a kick out of the way their relatives looked years ago!
-At the end of the visit, they were happy and the volunteers were exhausted (in a good way)!
+September 7, 2017, the museum hosted three groups of Indian Creek Elementary fourth grade students.
+Teachers Ms. Faivre, Ms. Pardridge, and Mrs. Socha escorted the students to the museum.
+The schoolchildren went on a museum scavenger hunt to find all of the articles on a list provided to them.
+Then they searched through yearbooks, wedding write-ups and pictures on the wall to find parents, grandparents and teachers, then send them back to school with copies.
+At the end of the visit, we sent them on their way with a smile.